 5.2 Where we have provided a service, we will also be accountable to certain parties for some time after our service has concluded.
-The amount of time a party may raise enquiries with us will vary depending on the nature of the enquiry.
-As such, it is our policy to hold all data in connection with our estate administration service for a period of 13 years after our file has closed.
+In particular, current guidance from HMRC is that they would expect records relating to calculation and payment of Inheritance Tax to be held for a period of 20 years.
+As such, it is our policy to hold all data in connection with our estate administration service for a period of 20 years after our file has closed.
 The data is kept for this period as any enquiries after this time are likely to be out of time.

 6.1 You have the right to request information about the data we hold about you, and this request is sometimes called a Subject Access Request.

 6.2 If you wish to request information on what data we hold about you, please contact us using the details provided above.

 6.3 Unless bound by a duty not to disclose such information (for example, in connection with Anti Money Laundering legislation) we will provide you with further information about the data we hold.
 Where you request a copy of any relevant documents, we will provide these once suitably redacted to protect the rights of any other affected parties.